 Planning a trip to England and wondering how to spend 2 Days in London…!?
-Well, look no further, because I’ve put together the ultimate guide for exploring London in two days, and it’s filled with loads of awesome things to do, places to visit, food & drink recommendations, and so much more!
-While only having 48 hours to explore London might not seem like too long, you’d be surprised how much you can fit in!
+Well, look no further, because I’ve put together the ultimate guide for exploring London in two days, and it’s filled with loads of the best things to do, places to visit, food & drink recommendations, and so much more!
+While only having 48 hours to carry out your London itinerary might not seem like too long, you’d be surprised how much you can fit in!

 What is there to say about London that hasn’t already been said…?